Sector-F-Labs/nv-settings-cli/README.md

 ## Building
 `nv-settings-cli` is a standard C# Console project and was built in Visual Studio.
 Simply clone the repo, open it with Visual Studio and fetch the NuGet packages.

+## Testing
+Since this utility sets the GPU fan to a single speed.
+Its recommended that you install [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) so that you can set the fan speed back to Automatic or Curve based once you are finished with testing.